se2/aps/wp-content/plugins/woocommerce-gateway-paypal-express-checkout/readme.txt

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
 To do an automatic install of, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type "WooCommerce PayPal Express Checkout" and click Search Plugins.
+In the search field type "WooCommerce PayPal Checkout" and click Search Plugins.
 Once you’ve found our plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =

-The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading our plugin and uploading it to your webserver via your favorite FTP application.
 The
 WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =